 It was for the first time me had climbed such peak without trail.
 So height may not have been a factor but no visible or no trail just was a concern for everyone.

 We were on a Date with Death.
-Then we had not realized that, we were also accompanied by the angels of the mountains in the form of our senior citizen guides and porters, Mr Durga Ram and Mr Maan Singh Gurung.
+Then we had not realized that, we were also accompanied by the angels of the mountains.
+They were in the form of our senior citizen guides and porters, Mr Durga Ram and Mr Maan Singh Gurung.

-As we all sat tight, Mr Maan Singh Gurung removed his backpack and took the leap to trace to trail.
-Mr Sunil Sharma pulled his mobile camera for the shots and so myself dared to pull out my bulky camera for the moment.
+As we all sat tight, Mr Maan Singh Gurung removed his backpack and took the leap to trace the trail.
+Mr Sunil Sharma pulled his mobile camera for the shots.
+So myself also dared to pull out my bulky camera for the moment.

 Like a mountain goat, he slowly managed to reach some 50 meters from the point where we was sitting.